helm/helm/docs/helm/helm_upgrade.md

 ```
       --ca-file string           verify certificates of HTTPS-enabled servers using this CA bundle
       --cert-file string         identify HTTPS client using this SSL certificate file
+      --description string       specify the description to use for the upgrade, rather than the default
       --devel                    use development versions, too.
 Equivalent to version '>0.0.0-0'.
 If --version is set, this is ignored.
       --dry-run                  simulate an upgrade
       --force                    force resource update through delete/recreate if needed